QuantEcon/lecture-python-intro/_sources/markov_chains_II.md

 +++ {"user_expressions": []}

-It might be clear to you already that irreducibility is going to be important in terms of long run outcomes.
+It might be clear to you already that irreducibility is going to be important in terms of long-run outcomes.

 For example, poverty is a life sentence in the second graph but not the first.

 We'll come back to this a bit later.

-### Irreducibility and Stationarity
+### Irreducibility and stationarity

-We discussed uniqueness of the stationary in the {ref}`previous lecture <stationary>` requires the transition matrix to be everywhere positive.
+We discussed the uniqueness of the stationary in the {ref}`previous lecture <stationary>` requires the transition matrix to be everywhere positive.

 In fact irreducibility is enough for the uniqueness of the stationary distribution to hold if the distribution exists.